 Summary: On the day of Pentecost after the death of Jesus, the scriptures tells us that there came a sound like a mighty rushing wind from heaven and all the disciples were filled with the Holy Ghost.
 Then they went outside and began preaching to the people saying “Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins, and ye shall receive the gift of the Holy Ghost.”
 What is the Holy Ghost and why do we need it, and what does it have to do with our salvation?
 Furthermore, what exactly is “the gift of the Holy Ghost?”
 Is that the same as the influence of God’s Spirit or is it something different?
 This article examines the importance of the Holy Ghost and his effect upon our salvation.

 Shortly after the resurrection of Jesus, on the day of Pentecost when the disciples of Christ were gathered together, there came a sound like a mighty rushing wind from heaven and all the disciples were filled with the Holy Ghost.
-Imbued with God’s divine Spirit, they went outside and began preaching to the people.
+Imbued with God’s divine Spirit.
+After that had happen to them they went outside and began preaching to the people.
 “Then Peter said unto them, Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins, and ye shall receive the gift of the Holy Ghost” (Acts 2:38).

 The scriptures tell us that “John [the Baptist] did baptize in the wilderness, and preach the baptism of repentance for the remission of sins” (Mark 1:4) and Peter called on the people of his day to “repent and be baptized.”
 According to the scriptures, in order for us to obtain a remission of our sins we must first have faith in Jesus Christ, then repent of our sins, and then be baptized.

-But Peter went on to say that after we have obtained a remission of our sins that we will then “receive the gift of the Holy Ghost.”
-The disciples were filled with the Holy Ghost, but why do we need it, and what does it have to do with our salvation?
+But Peter went on to say that after we have obtained a remission of our sins that we will then “receive the gift of the Holy Ghost,” but why do we need it, and what does it have to do with our salvation?
 Furthermore, what exactly is “the gift of the Holy Ghost?”
 Is that the same as the influence of God’s Spirit or is it something different?

 Shortly before his death Jesus told his disciples that “the comforter, which is the Holy Ghost, whom the Father will send in my name, he shall teach you all things, and bring all things to your remembrance, whatsoever I have said unto you” (John 14:26).
 A little later he told his disciples, “When the comforter is come, whom I will send unto you from the Father, even the Spirit of truth, which proceedeth from the Father, he shall testify of me” (John 15:26).
 The apostle Paul told the saints living in Rome that he was a minister of “the gospel of God, that the offering up of the Gentiles might be acceptable, being sanctified by the Holy Ghost” (Romans 15:16).
 To the saints in Corinth he explained “ye are washed, but ye are sanctified, but ye were justified in the name of the Lord Jesus Christ and by the Spirit of our God” (1 Corinthians 6:11).
 Paul further told the Corinthians “Now we have received not the spirit of the world but the Spirit which is of God, that we might know the things that are freely given to us of God” (I Corinthians 2:12).

-From what the scriptures tell us, we know that the Holy Ghost is a teacher, a revealer, a comforter, a testifier, a justifier, a sanctifier, a giver of spiritual gifts, and the power that can change our hearts from wanting to do wickedly to desiring to be righteous.
+From these scriptures and others we learn that the Holy Ghost is a teacher, a revealer, a comforter, a testifier, a justifier, a sanctifier, a giver of spiritual gifts, and the power that can change our hearts from wanting to do wickedly to desiring to be righteous.

 In the Church of Jesus Christ of Latter-day Saints, a person receives the gift of the Holy Ghost only after they are baptized, but why then?
 Furthermore, they teach that there is a difference between being influenced by the Holy Ghost and receiving the “gift” of the Holy Ghost, but what is that difference?